mateors/tutorial/couchbase-lite-go-version.md

-I have never worked in offline first approach before So I keep thinking about how I will solve this problem Since I chose golang as the programming language, I was worried about which database would work better with golang, NoSQL or SQL.
+I have never worked in offline first approach before So I keep thinking about how I will solve this problem Since I chose golang as the programming language, I was worried about which database would work better with golang, NoSQL or SQL ??

 After two or three days of research I found couchbase